How To Convert Your Attic into a Storage Room

 The first step to an attic storage conversion is to clean it and get rid of unused or unwanted objects.
 Are you still hanging onto that old video cassette player?
 Maybe it’s finally time to let it go!

-After a thorough cleaning, the next step is to insulate the space and build shelves for storage.
+After a thorough cleaning, assess your attic space.
+Check the joist spacing and structural support to ensure it can handle weight. the next step is to insulate the space and build shelves for storage.

 Step 2: Insulate Your Attic